ITSEC-Research/bron-vault/README.md

     - A successful match reveals a "Supporting Files" tab with all data from the same device.
     - Seamlessly explore correlated cookies, browser history, and system files in a single click.

-  * **Domain Reconnaissance**: Search for subdomains, paths, and associated credentials for any domain across all uploaded logs.
+  * **Domain Discovery**: Search for subdomains, paths, and associated credentials for any domain across all uploaded logs.
     - Enter a domain to discover all related subdomains, paths, and exposed credentials.
     - **Overview Tab**:
       - Timeline visualization showing when credentials were logged by stealers (log-date tracking).